Like every other business industry, the retail sector has been drastically impacted by the ongoing coronavirus pandemic.

 In response to rapidly changing uncertainties surrounding COVID-19 and government guidelines, retailers are bracing themselves for near-term and long-term adverse effects along with the anticipated permanent changes to the business.
 Retailers are adjusting everything from their business models, to shopping hours, to even, in extreme cases, closing their retail outlets temporarily to reduce the spread of the virus.

-As sales of essential and medical goods rise and sales of non-essential items such as luggage and briefcases plummet, retailers are looking closely at all major parts of the business and strategies that govern them.
+As sales of essential and medical goods rise and sales of non-essential items such as luggage and briefcases plummet, retailers are looking closely at all major parts of the business and the strategies that govern them.
 To respond to the massive behavioural shift across the customer base, retailers are also looking at their omnichannel strategy to retain their loyal consumer base and/or helping vulnerable parts of society with essential goods to enhance their brand value and image.

 At eClerx, our goal is to take a look at the impact of COVID-19 pandemic induced lockdown and the response from the industry and try to paint a picture of what the future might look like as we begin to come out of the lockdown.